sigmdel/GNATS/README.md

 ## Libraries

-  - [TinyGPSPlus](https://github.com/mikalhart/TinyGPSPlus.git) by Mikal Hart at [Arduiniana](http://arduiniana.org).
+  - [TinyGPSPlus](https://github.com/mikalhart/TinyGPSPlus) by Mikal Hart at [Arduiniana](http://arduiniana.org).
 The library reads the $GNRMC NMEA messages from the GPS receiver and makes available the date and time data, among many other bits of information.
 Licence: unknown.

   - [ntp_server](lib/ntp_server/ntp_server.h) is a modified version of the NTP server (`ntp_server.h` and `ntp_server.cpp`) in the ElektorLabs [180662 mini NTP with ESP32](https://github.com/ElektorLabs/180662-mini-NTP-ESP32).
 There is a project description in the ElektorMag [mini-NTP server with GPS](https://www.elektormagazine.com/labs/mini-ntp-server-with-gps).
 Licence: GPLv3 or later at user choice.

+  - [ESP32-ENC28J60](https://github.com/tobozo/ESP32-ENC28J60) by tobozo supports ENC28J60 Ethernet modules with the `ENC28J60Class` class which is compatible with the `ETHClass` of the *official* [esp32-arduino Ethernet Library](https://github.com/espressif/arduino-esp32/blob/master/libraries/Ethernet/src/ETH.h).
+License: MIT.

   - [OLED SSD1306 (ESP8266/ESP32/Mbed-OS)](https://github.com/ThingPulse/esp8266-oled-ssd1306)
 by ThingPulse is used to print the date and time on a small OLED screen.
 Licence: MIT.